Bibliography and Databanks

 Raij, B. Van: Fertilidade do solo e adubação, São Paulo, Agronômica CERES/Potafos, 1991

 Short Summary: The study, authored by the renowned agronomist Bernardo van Raij, provides an overview over the conditions of the soil in different regions of Brazil, parting from the geological conditions of the soils, to the interactions between soil and nutrients to methods of increasing soil fertility.
-A highly recommended study for those aiming at investing into crop-planting in Brazil.
+A highly recommended study for those aiming at investing into crop-planting and crop cultivation in Brazil.

 Real Estate/Investment and Economic Studies